 Magnesium Deficiency, Glyphosate, and Coronary Artery Spasm

-I told her, “I’m not sure if your symptoms are related to your heart or your stomach.
-But, the first thing you need to do is to go to the emergency room and have them exclude heart disease.”
+In women, the signs of heart disease are often atypical and may too often be dismissed as heartburn or other unrelated conditions in the chest.
+I told her, “I’m not sure if your symptoms are related to your heart or if you may have a hiatal hernia.
+But, the first thing you should do is go to the emergency room and have them exclude heart disease.”

-Glyphosate is known to chelate many metals, including magnesium.
+I began to wonder… how common is this?
+Magnesium deficiency is a recognized cause of coronary artery spasm, but this condition has historically been uncommon.
+Glyphosate is known to chelate many metals making them unusable, including magnesium.
 So, is there a connection between glyphosate, magnesium deficiency and coronary artery spasm?